-Predictions We can use our regression equation to predict ice cream sales for a given temperature.
+We can use our regression equation to predict ice cream sales for a given temperature.

-For example, if we want to predict sales if the monthly average temperature is 10°C, we can either (i) take a reading from the graph, or (ii) substitute 10 into our regression equation and solve for Y.
+For example, if we want to predict sales if the monthly average temperature is 10° C, we can simply substitute 10 into the regression equation and solve for Y.